Blue Friend (manga): Production and release

 Blue Friend was created by Fumi Eban, who wrote the story with the idea of the protagonist coming in contact with characters who have an immature or inexperienced image of social detachment; this is also where the title is derived from, as "blue" (青い, aoi) can metaphorically mean "inexperienced" in Japanese, similarly to "green" in English.
 She was excited to create a work with a theme that was new to her, and happy to get the chance to create another serialized story, but was worried that the theme might be too complex to appeal to children reading the series.
 For 2nd Season, she also worried about having to come up with a new and appealing take on the same theme.

 The concept of the mysterious girl Misuzu immediately came to Eban when she decided on the theme; she commented that she has a preference as a creator for female characters who are "slightly odd".
 For 2nd Season, she drew on her own shortcomings and created a protagonist who embodies them: Kanako has a tendency to be easily influenced by other people.
-As a counterpoint, Aoi was written with a focus on her tendency to be straight-forward and to speak her mind.
+As a counterpoint, Aoi was written with a focus on her tendency to be straightforward and to speak her mind.
 When creating the cast, Eban came up with several names, and then assigned them based on which fit which character.
 She tried to create visual variety, including by varying the designs of the characters' eyes, and put effort into trying to express cuteness through the female characters.

 The original Blue Friend series was serialized in Shueisha's shōjo manga magazine Ribon from its May 2010 issue on April 3, 2010, to the November 2010 issue on October 2, 2010, and was followed by the one-shot sequel Blue Friend: After Days on December 16, 2010, in the magazine's winter special issue.
 The sequel Blue Friend: 2nd Season was serialized from the July 2011 issue on June 2, 2011, to the November 2011 issue on October 3, 2011, and the spin-off Blue Friend: Nijiiro no Kanojo was published in Ribon Special Real on October 21, 2011.

 Blue Friend, After Days, and 2nd Season, were later released across three tankōbon volumes under Shueisha's imprint Ribon Mascot Comics, from September 15, 2010, to November 15, 2011; these volumes have since been published in Chinese by Sharp Point Press, German by Tokyopop, Korean by Haksan Publishing, and Thai by Bongkoch Publishing.
 Shueisha later published Nijiiro no Kanojo in the first Japanese volume of Eban's 2015 manga Seishun wa Zombie Deshita on July 25, 2016.